DevExpress/testcafe-angular-selectors/angular-selector.md

 await t.expect(listAngular.testProp).eql(1);
 ```

-As an alternative, the .getAngular() method can take a function that returns the required state property.
+As an alternative, the `.getAngular()` method can take a function that returns the required state property.
 This function acts as a filter.
-Its argument is an object returned by .getAngular(), i.e. { state: ...}.
+Its argument is an object returned by `.getAngular()`, i.e. `{ state: ...}`.

 ```js
 import { AngularSelector } from 'testcafe-angular-selectors';